Aseelaldallal/boomtown/README.md

 * Add axios interceptors ?
 * Lazy loading?

-# other
+# WHAT IS DEFINITELY LEFT

-When user adds item, the redirect axios interceptors need to add item owner to auth
+Store entire user in AUTH reducer, not just token and etc. You must do this in authActions and authReducer Go to items adder, remove hardcoded itemowner, get info from state.auth Add axios interceptors to make deployment easier